 4) Consistency is king — Great brands don’t regularly change who they are and what they stand for.
 Train the team and remember, every employee, leader and vendor is a brand ambassador.
 Brand standards are critical in ensuring a reliable voice.

 5) Trust– Consistent messaging also builds trust.
-Make sure your “brand promise” is honoured in all that you do.
+Make sure your “brand promise” is honored in all that you do.
 Honest messaging coupled with a candidate experience that allows talent to understand the good, the bad and the ugly, thus coming into the job eyes wide open makes for a powerful brand, not to mention improved retention.

 Use your outside voice!